Colon cancer screening: Weighing the options

 - Will you worry or doubt the results if you choose a less thorough test?

 - How concerned are you about convenience, preparation or the possibility of serious complications?

 See more In-depth

-- Colorectal cancer screening.
+- Tests to detect colorectal cancer and polyps.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Detection/colorectal-screening.
 Accessed Sept.
-12, 2011.
+24, 2014.

 - AskMayoExpert.
 Stool DNA testing with Cologuard for colorectal cancer.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.